Skip to content

 For many, finding alternative treatments to alleviate nerve pain is a priority.
 One such alternative that has been gaining attention in recent years is the use of medical cannabis.
 This herbal pain reliever may help address the many symptoms neuropathy patients suffer from while being safer to dose than most prescription medications.

-Additionally, medical cannabis has been found to help regulate neurotransmitters in the nervous system, which can provide relief from nerve pain.
-One study from Phytotherapy Research found that cannabis contains antioxidant properties that may help protect against diabetic neuropathic pain.
+Medical marijuana has also been found to help regulate neurotransmitters in the nervous system, which can provide relief from nerve pain.
+One study from Phytotherapy Research found that cannabis contains antioxidant properties that may help protect against pain caused by diabetic peripheral neuropathy and oxidative stress.
+[2]

-Nerve pain can be exacerbated by stress and anxiety.
+Nerve pain can be exacerbated by stress and anxiety, and vice versa.
 These conditions can cause muscle tension and worsen inflammation.
-Medical cannabis, particularly high CBD doses, has been shown to have anxiolytic (anxiety-reducing) effects.
+[5] Medical cannabis, particularly high CBD doses, has been shown to have anxiolytic (anxiety-reducing) effects.

-Getting a medical cannabis prescription for nerve pain is not easy.
+Getting a medical marijuana prescription for nerve pain is not easy.
 That’s why our experts at Lyphe are here to help.
 Our doctors can get you started on a treatment plan that will reduce your pain and improve your quality of life.
-Book an appointment today to see if medical cannabis is right for you!
+Book an appointment today to see if medical weed is right for you!

 2. Ginger Root

-Ginger root, a rhizome of the Zingiber officinale plant, is widely known for its potent anti-inflammatory and antioxidant properties.
+Ginger root, a rhizome of the Zingiber officinale plant, is widely known for its potent antioxidant and anti-inflammatory effects.
 These properties are primarily attributed to the active compounds found in ginger, such as gingerols and shogaols.
 Chronic inflammation is often associated with nerve pain; by reducing inflammation, ginger root can relieve neuropathic pain.
+[7]

 By incorporating ginger root into your diet, you may experience reduced nerve pain and improved overall nerve health.
 There are several ways to incorporate ginger root into your daily routine to help alleviate nerve pain: